Skip to main content

 2. Know Your Surface

-We always recommend to customers who are not sure which type of blade to use to make the time to become comfortable with their surfaces.
+We always recommend to customers who are not sure which type of diamond blade to use to make the time to become comfortable with their surfaces.
 But this goes even for seasoned pros.
 Know your surface before you start.
 Know its little idiosyncrasies and how it might affect your blade while you cut.
 And whatever you do, prepare the surface before you start.

 3. Let the Blade Do the Work

-Whether you are talking tile blades, metal blades, or something else entirely, one of the worst things you can do is try to muscle through the work yourself.
+Whether you are talking tile diamond blades, metal diamond blades, or something else entirely, one of the worst things you can do is try to muscle through the work yourself.
 Don’t do it.
 Let the blade do the work at its own pace.
 Your job is simply to guide the cutter while it does what it is designed to do.

 What happens if you try to force things?
 The biggest risk is generating too much heat.
 But you could also throw the blade out of alignment or even cause it to warp.
 The harder the surface you are working, the greater the risk.
 So again, give your muscles a break and let the blade do the work.